What Is Miguel Tejada's Net Worth?

 Contracts & Career Earnings

 Miguel Tejada signed his entry-level four-year, $11.3 million contract with the Oakland Athletics in 2000.
-He then signed a six-year, $72 million deal with the Baltimore Orioles in December of 2003.
-He then played on one-year contracts with the Orioles, Giants, and Royals worth $6 million, $6.5 million, and $1.1 million, respectively.
+He signed a six-year, $72 million deal with the Baltimore Orioles in December 2003.
+Miguel then played on one-year contracts with the Orioles, Giants, and Royals worth $6 million, $6.5 million, and $1.1 million, respectively.

 Personal Life

-Miguel Tejada is married to Alejandra, and they live on a chicken farm in Florida.
-The couple has two children together: a daughter, Alexa, and a son, Miguel Jr., who was a shortstop in the Philadelphia Phillies organization.
+Miguel is married to Alejandra, and they live on a chicken farm in Florida.
+The couple has two children: a daughter, Alexa, and a son, Miguel Jr., who played shortstop for the Philadelphia Phillies.

-Miguel was childhood friends with Mario Encarnacion, who played professionally for the Colorado Rockies and Chicago Cubs.
-After Mario's death in 2005, Tejada paid to have his body transported to the Dominican Republic and for a headstone at a Bali cemetery.
+Tejada was childhood friends with Mario Encarnacion, who played professionally for the Colorado Rockies and Chicago Cubs.
+After Mario's death in 2005, Miguel paid to have his body transported to the Dominican Republic and for a headstone at a Bali cemetery.

 Tejada was part of the 2005 MLB investigation into steroid use and was sentenced to one-year probation in 2009 for lying to Congress.